Calculating Speeds and Feeds for CNC Machining

 - Make sure you have the right router bit for the material to be processed

-- Look up recommended settings when programming for a new type of material of router bit
+- Look up recommended settings when programming for a new type of material or router bit

 - Check with your machine supplier if you aren’t achieving the expected quality or productivity